Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Acknowledgement

 \section{Acknowledgement}

-We thank Tom Bridgeland for promptly answering our questions concerning \cite{BayerBridgeland} and Daniel Huybrechts for pointing out important missing references in the first version of the paper.
-The first author is greatly indebted to Alexey Bondal for introducing her to the crucial results of \cite{BayerBridgeland}.
+We are very grateful to Sasha Kuznetsov and Tom Bridgeland for the wealth of helpful comments and corrections on an earlier version of the text.
+We also thank Tom Bridgeland for promptly answering our questions concerning \cite{BayerBridgeland} and Daniel Huybrechts for pointing out important missing references.
+The first author is also greatly indebted to Alexey Bondal for introducing her to the crucial results of \cite{BayerBridgeland}.